Odd2003/Rosario-d-Antonio-Challenge-2-Americano/README.md

 Demonstrates TimelineProvider and timeline entries

-Widget follows WidgetKit constraints (small/snapshot-friendly UI)
+Widget follows WidgetKit constraints (medium and large family implementation)

-Designed for quick snapshots and minimal work in the widget extension

 # Usage / UX
-Browse the recreated UI screens to view components and layout decisions.
+Browse the recreated UI screens to view shows and their details.

 The widget shows a compact snapshot of a show (or placeholder data) to demonstrate timeline rendering.

-This is a learning project; network integration and persistent watchlist state are planned (see Future Goals).

 # Future Goals
 🌐 Pull shows and their info from the web (API integration)